Walkablenormal/librenms-plugin-tvm/README.md

 When a cell contains the word 'True', 'False', or 'Unknown' it will color-code the cell green, red or yellow respectivly.
 This will give the user a quick overview of the tasks that have been completed.

+The first row of the comma-seperated file will be used for the table header.

 ![An example of TVM!](/assets/images/Example.PNG "TVM")

 ## Deployment